 Beverly Hills - Remains in effect until another ordinance is passed.

-Burbank - Order was extended to May 31, 2020 (no new order has been issued).
+Burbank - Order was extended to March 31, 2021.
+No update.

-Glendale - On May 12th, the eviction ordinance was extended indefinitely until the emergency order is lifted.
+Glendale - On May 12th, 2020, the eviction ordinance was extended indefinitely until the emergency order is lifted.

 Pasadena - Remains in effect until emergency order is lifted.

-Santa Monica - Order expires July 31, 2020 but can be extended.
+Santa Monica - Order expires September 30, 2021 but can be extended.